 - Often, the wider support network such as family members and carers are neglected during recovery

 Neuroplasticity describes the brain's remarkable ability to heal over time.

-The brain's remarkable ability to heal never stops.
-By carrying out the appropriate therapies, people suffering with neurological conditions or injuries have the ability to improve throughout their entire life.
-Combine this with learning and adopting behavioural strategies and habits that compensate for a person's cognitive impairments then truly remarkable recoveries can be achieved.
+By carrying out the right therapies, people suffering with neurological conditions or injuries have the ability to improve brain function throughout their lives.
+Adopting behavioural strategies and habits that compensate for a person's cognitive impairments and combining this with learning can lead to truly remarkable recoveries.